Predatory Open Access Publishers

 - publisher is a member of the International Association of Scientific, Technical & Medical Publishers (STM): http://www.stm-assoc.org/

-The following attributes have a negative undertone: spam mails, indicating an unofficial impact factors and pretending that the journal is included in a large number of sometimes irrelevant specialist databases under ‘Abstracting and Indexing Services’.
+The following attributes have a negative undertone: spam mails, indicating unofficial impact factors and pretending that the journal is included in a large number of sometimes irrelevant specialist databases under ‘Abstracting and Indexing Services’.

-New academic journals are aware of their status and do not try to improve their reputations with impact factors that they have calculated themselves or by pretending that they are included in a large number of sometimes irrelevant specialist databases under ‘Abstracting and Indexing Services’.
+New academic journals are aware of their status and do not try to improve their reputation with impact factors that they have calculated themselves or by pretending that they are included in a large number of sometimes irrelevant specialist databases under ‘Abstracting and Indexing Services’.

 A ‘blacklist’ was defined by Jeffrey Beall, an expert in library science, called ‘Beall’s list of potential, possible, or probably predatory scholarly open-access publishers’.
 The original list has unfortunately been discontinued.
 However, archived versions of the list are circulating on the internet: